exposit/pythia-oracle/HELP.md

 Most of the program's user data is saved in plain text files (in json format).

-MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
+MAKE BACKUPS BEFORE EDITING FILES.
 It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.
-See also "Config Flags"; there's a manual_edit_mode that will help protect your data.
+See also "Config Flags"; there's a manual_edit_mode that will help protect your data when editing those files directly.

 __I strongly suggest that you use a [json editor](https://github.com/josdejong/jsoneditor) when editing save game files.
-The one linked is painless to use -- just unzip the release, then open the "04_load_and_save" file in the examples directory in a modern browser.__
+Just unzip the release, then open the "04_load_and_save" file in the examples directory in a modern browser.__

 There are two types of config files, the main config.py (not json) and a config.txt per game.
 The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games (but not existing ones).